garrandall/popular-music-data/tracks/she-don-t-use-jelly-the-flaming-lips.md

 Vaseline

 I know a guy who goes to shows,
-When he's at home an' he blows his nose,
+When he's at home and he blows his nose,
 He don't use tissues,
 Or his sleeves,
 He don't use napkins, or any of these.